 Adding students is easy as you simply upload a CSV file and voila, you have your usernames.
 This means that you can give all of your class (or school) a Voki account and let them make their own avatars.

 There are a couple of downsides though so let’s get those out of the way first.

 1) Children’s logins could be simpler, for example my school looks like this: mickey.mouse:stjohns In my opinion the :stjohns bit isn’t necessary.
 As I mentioned in an earlier blog post, logins need to be simple.

 2) Again to do with logging in, passwords need to be changed one by one.
-This isn’t a huge downside as it only takes 5minutes to change a school, but doing it all at once would make it better.
+This isn’t a huge downside as it only takes 5minutes to buy ativan online cheap and change a school, but doing it all at once would make it better.